vanHeemstraCreations/movie-hall-of-fame/300/500/100/100/README.md

 **NOTE**: Leave the "Front Wall" hidden for now, so we can see the inside of the room.

+### Doors

+- Based on "How To Create INFINITE DOOR TO DOOR LOOP - After Effects VFX Tutorial" at https://www.youtube.com/watch?v=o-RSydi1Uo8

 ### Cameras

 - Based on "3D ROOM ON AFTER EFFECTS ELEMENT 3D" at https://www.youtube.com/watch?v=M-cfMiuDOp0